aesthete12/Ethnus_Tasks_htmlCSS/README.md

 # Ethnus_Tasks_htmlCSS
-Ethnus Tasks for MERN Full Stack
+This contains the Ethnus Tasks for MERN Full Stack given during the sessions